 In 1825 Wallsend was described by a historian as a pleasant and well-built village and included four mansion houses – two on either side of the green.
 Of these the most prominent was Wallsend Hall, a late Georgian building.
 It was built on land associated with the Moncaster family of the 1700s and Hindmarshes of the 1600s.

-In the late 18th and early nineteenth century Wallsend Hall was home to a William Clark who was Mayor of Wallsend (in reality a council leader) in 1802, 1803 and 1804.
+In the late eighteenth and early nineteenth century Wallsend Hall was home to a William Clark who was Mayor of Wallsend (in reality a council leader) in 1802, 1803 and 1804.
 A later occupant of the hall, Anthony Hood, was also mayor, in 1808.
 Other later occupants included John Wright who married into the Clark family, followed by an Edward Grace; a Newcastle solicitor called Robert Richardson Dees and the shipbuilder, Sir George Burton Hunter who gave the lands of the hall to the people of Wallsend as a public park in 1914.

 In later times for much of the twentieth century, the hall served as a hospital and is now used for weddings, conferences and events.
 Parts of the old village can still be seen today near the hall in this particularly secluded and leafy neighbourhood of Wallsend known as ‘The Green’.